hwheinzen/grugen/README.md

 Running `grugen` on this Grugen file will generate a file `gru_custtotal_generated.go` with the necessary Go code for printing lines to the `bufio.Writer`.
 Lines will consist of customer, `:`, and the total of all the associated bills.

-To use the generated code in your project call the function `conbreak`.

 ## More information